JoseGil93/Machine-Learning/README.md

 1. [Image Recognition: PCA, Unsupervised Learning Project](https://github.com/JoseGil93/Machine-Learning/blob/master/SIT720_A1_218659676%20(2).pdf)

+* In this project, the dataset contains 8x8 pixel images of 0-9 digits, as unstructured Data with more than 1.500 instance in every file.
-* In this project, an Unsupervised Learning Task was developed, by using K-Means for Clustering and PCA for Dimensionality Reduction.
+* An Unsupervised Learning Task was developed, by using K-Means algorithm with Euclidean Distance for Clustering and PCA for Dimensionality Reduction.
+* The PCA was plot in a Scatter Plot.

 2. [Breast Cancer Diagnosis and Handwritten digits Classifications: Binary and Multiclass Classification](https://github.com/JoseGil93/Machine-Learning/blob/master/Machine%20Learning%20A2%20Final.pdf)